Telicent-io/telicent-core-charts/charts/telicent-core/charts/graph/README.md

 ### Global Parameters

-Contains global parameters, these parameters are mirrored within the Telicent core umbrella chart
+Contains global parameters; these parameters are mirrored within the Telicent core umbrella chart
 Note: only global parameters used within this chart, will be listed below.

 | Name                                    | Description                                                                                                                                                                            | Value                                          |